eng-mohamedamr/ansible/README.md

    1) sudo yum install ansible (on Fedora)
    2) sudo apt install ansible (on Ubuntu)
-3- This is the command to run the playbook => sudo ansible-playbook lamp_playbook.yml 4- the sql username: root & password: root
+3- This is the command to run the playbook => sudo ansible-playbook lamp_playbook.yml 4- the SQL username: root & password: root
-Note: if you wanna open the DB use this commands mariadb -u root -p ( Fedora Users)    mysql -u root -p ( Ubuntu Users)
+Note: if you wanna open the DB use these commands mariadb -u root -p ( Fedora Users)   ,   MySQL -u root -p ( Ubuntu Users)